Fitting:

 Just two under the dashtop for a GT as here: (mgb-gt.co.uk)

-Note the two large lozenge plate-washers AFH2627 each side on both roadster and GT, with a standard washer on the forward bolt of the roadster.
-The roadster plate-washers are closer to the door opening than on the GT, in fact the GT items are closer to where the two roadster forward bolt holes are.
-These plate washers are either side of a kink in the body panel and this matches up with the dog-leg in the scuttle at the base of the screen and in the wing panel.
-Both roadster and GT have this but it is further back and concealed by the screen seal on a roadster, in front of the screen on a GT.
+The plate washers are either side of a kink in the body panel and this matches up with the dog-leg seam in the scuttle at the base of the screen and the top of the wing.
+Both roadster and GT have this but on the roadster it is further back and concealed by the screen seal on a roadster, in front of the screen on a GT.
 The wing must be pushed back as far as it will go to close up any gaps beside the seam.
 There was something preventing that on this roadster, found like this as shown by the screen seal witness marks: (MG Experience)

 Three spire clips along the bottom edge of the sill for the wing lower-edge screws with small lozenge plate-washers AFH2546, although there is an opinion that these should be between the wing and the sill for drainage and ventilation as well as getting rust protection such as Dinitrol in the gap: (John Keene)